-As of March 31, 2014, we had \$8.5 million of restricted cash in our wholly owned subsidiary TPG SL SPV, an increase of \$2.2 million from December 31, 2013.
+As of June 30, 2014, we had \$2.4 million of restricted cash pledged as collateral under our interest rate swap agreements, which we entered into in June 2014, an increase of \$2.4 million from December 31, 2013.
+As of June 30, 2014, we had \$12.2 million of restricted cash in our wholly owned subsidiary TPG SL SPV, an increase of \$5.8 million from December 31, 2013.
 The increase was primarily attributable to increased interest payments from additional investments contributed to TPG SL SPV.
 Proceeds received by TPG SL SPV from interest and principal at the end of a reporting period that have not gone through a settlement process are considered to be restricted cash.
 The settlement process involves the payment of certain required amounts under the SPV Asset Facility, following which excess cash generated in TPG SL SPV may be distributed to us.
 Restricted cash is a component of prepaid expenses and other assets in our consolidated financial statements.